High voltage

 High voltages may lead to electrical breakdown, resulting in an electrical discharge as illustrated by the plasma filaments streaming from a Tesla coil.

-High voltage electricity refers to electrical potential large enough to cause injury or damage.
-In certain industries, high voltage refers to voltage above a certain threshold.
+High voltage is an electrical potential large enough to cause injury or damage.
+In certain industries, high voltage refers to voltage above a nominal threshold.
 Equipment and conductors that carry high voltage warrant special safety requirements and procedures.

 High voltage is used in electrical power distribution, in cathode-ray tubes, to generate X-rays and particle beams, to produce electrical arcs, for ignition, in photomultiplier tubes, and in high-power amplifier vacuum tubes, as well as other industrial, military and scientific applications.